Taiwan–Venezuela relations: Visa amendments

 In March 2007, Venezuela repealed a 90-day visa exemption for Taiwan passport holders.
 Since then, visas for Taiwan citizens have been required.

 In June 2007, the Venezuelan government decided not to renew visas for five members of Taiwan commercial representation in Caracas.

 In July 2007, the spokesman for the Taiwan Ministry of Foreign Affairs, Wang Chien-yeh, said Taiwan held conversations with the Venezuelan government to reach an agreement in order to avoid the closure of the Taiwanese commercial representation.

-In the case of a shutting down of Taiwanese office those Venezuelans who want to travel to Taiwan have to ask for visas in other countries such as Colombia or Panama and Taiwanese citizens who want to visit Venezuela have to ask a visa in other countries, such as the Venezuelan consulate in Japan.
+In the case of a shutting down of Taiwanese office those Venezuelans who want to travel to Taiwan have to ask for visas in other countries such as Colombia or Panama and Taiwanese citizens who want to visit Venezuela have to ask a visa in other countries, such as the Venezuelan consulate in Hong Kong.

 CPC Corporation, Taiwan

 The government of Hugo Chávez nationalized all foreign-owned oil fields and took over oil fields belonging to companies which refused to sign agreements of a joint venture with PDVSA.

 In July 2007, the Taiwan state-run oil firm CPC Corporation said the government of Venezuela had asked the firm to give up the 7.5 percent shares CPC holds on two oil fields the firm has in the South American country.
 The president of the CPC, Chen Pao-lang, said CPC will hold contacts with the Venezuelan government in order to defend their oil exploration rights on the two oil fields.
 Besides Chen said if no progress is made, CPC does not rule out a possible international arbitration.